annawchou/fluxible.io/docs/tutorials/routing.md

 We're adding a store listener for the `ApplicationStore`.
-Whenever a store we're listening to emits a `change` event, our component's `onChange` function will be called (this functionality is provided by the `StoreMixin` of the Fluxible library).
+Whenever a store we're listening to emits a `change` event, our component's `onChange` function will be called (this functionality is provided by the `FluxibleMixin`).

 Our `onChange` function just gets a new state by asking the `ApplicationStore` for its current state.